JuliaPy/SymPy.jl/docs/src/introduction.md

 (This is a bit misleading, as the generic `eigvecs` fails on `M`, so the value is basically just repackaged from `A.eigenvects()`.)

-This example from the tutorial shows the `nullspace` function:
+This example from the SymPy tutorial shows the `nullspace` method:

 ```jldoctest introduction
 julia> A = Sym[1 2 3 0 0; 4 10 0 0 1]